phildionne/twins/README.md

 ## Usage

-By default `Twin` will determine the candidate value based on the most frequent value present for a same key, also known as the [mode](http://en.wikipedia.org/wiki/Mode_(statistics)).
+By default `Twins` will determine the candidate value based on the most frequent value present for a same key, also known as the [mode](http://en.wikipedia.org/wiki/Mode_(statistics)).

 ```ruby
 books = [{